PaklongC/Fitnesswheelchair/concept.md

 ---
 ![](\Fitnesswheelchair\img\idecircle.png "IDE Design synergies")
 ## Mision
-Providing an extensive fitness experience for athletic tech enthusiasts in wheelchairs.
+Providing an extensive fitness experience for athletic tech enthusiasts in wheelchairs.<br>
+<i>"Being bounded does not have to be limiting."</i> <br>

 ## Concept brief
-<i>"Being bounded does not have to be limiting."</i> <br>
 By embedding several sensors into a package/wheelchair and collecting data, rich training statistics and motivational tips can be given by analyzing the data with state-of-the-art (machine-learning) technologies.

 <img src="\Fitnesswheelchair\img\sensorresults.png" width="745">